yolins995503/NYCU_VRDL/HW3/README.md

 NYCU_VRDL_HW3

 Using the dectectron2 to implement the segmentation

+It is convenient to execute the () for training and infernece
+Training output: (model_final.pth)
+Inference Ouput: (answer.json)

-Step: Prepare Train Inference
+Step: 1.
+Prepare 2.
+Train 3.
+Inference

 Prepare: